Avinash Kak: Software engineering and open source

 Over the years, Kak has also contributed to several open-source projects.

 The software modules developed through these projects are widely used for data analytics and computer security.
 In addition, during the last decade, Kak has collaborated with people in industry and developed metrics for measuring the quality of large software systems and the usability of APIs (Application Programming Interfaces).

 Computer and network security

-In computer security research, together with Padmini Jaikumar he has presented a robust solution to the difficult problem of botnet detection in computer networks.
+In computer security research together with Padmini Jaikumar, he presented a solution to the difficult problem of botnet detection in computer networks.
 He has authored popular online lecture notes that are updated regularly.
 These notes provide comprehensive overview of computer and network security.

+Personal life

+He has a brother, Subhash Kak a computer scientist and sister, Jaishree Odin who is a literary theorist.
+Kak is not a believer in Strong AI as suggested in his essay Why Robots Will Never Have.